Watts-College/crj-507-spring-2024/schedule.md

 ## Description

 So far, we have worked with networks that have one set of nodes and one set of edges.
 But, not all of the networks we want to examine have a single node set.
 More complex relational structures have multiple partitions of node sets.
 Bipartite graphs allow us to represent networks that have two partitions of nodes.
-This section of the course will introduce bipartite graphs and get you started worked with two-mode networks.
+This section of the course will introduce bipartite graphs and get you started working with two-mode networks.

 ## Learning Objectives